RustFestEU/blog.rustfest.eu/_posts/2019-07-12-barcelona-announcement.md

 ## Save the date!

-We have finally a date for this year's edition!
+At last, we have a date for you!

-Rustfest 2019 will start on **November 9th** (Saturday) and will end on **November 12th** (Tuesday).
+Rustfest 2019 will take place over the weekend of **November 9th-10th** (Saturday-Sunday), with **impl days following** on Monday and Tuesday, as usual.

-As usual, this edition will have two first days full of talks and workshops and two additional days (*aka Impl Days*), where you will be able to get together with other rustaceans, meet in smaller groups and work on your own community projects.
+This edition will have two first days full of talks and workshops, followed by the two additional (optional) days of *Impl Days*, where you will be able to get together with other rustaceans, meet in smaller groups and work on your own community projects.

-## Mixing things a little bit
+## Mixing things up a little bit

-Although we are keeping the same length in terms of days, we have decided to change things a little bit and try something different.
+Although we are keeping the same length in terms of days, we have decided to change things a little bit and try something different compared to previous years.

 This year, the conference format will change, and instead of a first day full of talks and a second day full of workshops, we'll try to split the days in two different parts, with talks in the morning and workshops in the afternoon.

 We took into account the feedback we received from previous editions, and we believe this can work well for most of you.
-Indeed, this will allow us to have more talks and workshops and reduce the intensity of a monothematic format day.
+Indeed, this will allow us to have more talks and workshops and reduce the intensity of a monothematic format.

 ## Venue

 Rustfest Barcelona 2019 is going to be in the [Vèrtex building at Campus Nord](https://www.upc.edu/campusnord/ca/espais/auditori) belonging to [UPC - Universitat Politècnica de Catalunya](https://www.upc.edu/en).

 ![Vèrtex Auditorium](/assets/posts/barcelona-vx_auditori.jpg)